Artificial Intelligence (AI) & VisiRule

 You can read what Forbes has to say about Machine Learning and Deep Learning and Expert Systems here.

-Expert Systems use rules to replicate the behaviour of human experts.
-Rules can work forwards i.e. from data to conclusions; this is often called data-driven, or backwards i.e. from conclusions to data; often called goal-driven.
+AI Expert Systems use rules to replicate the behaviour of human experts.
+Rules can work forwards i.e. from data to conclusions; often called data-driven, or backwards i.e. from conclusions to data; often called goal-driven.

 Humans are good at doing things --- they often have years of experience in doing something and have learnt to recognize and detect what to do in certain situations.
 People have the ability to make jumps in analysis and link in information outside of the box.

 VisiRule allows us to combine machine learning and human knowledge in a simple and uniform way.
 VisiRule charts can be derived from data using Decision Tree learning and classification algorithms, and then reviewed and refined by human experts who can then incorporate their know-how.

 It is interesting to note, harking back again to the exponential growth of information technology, that the hardware on which Watson ran in 2011 was said to be about the size of the average bedroom.
 Today, we are told, it runs on a machine that is the size of three pizza boxes, and by the early 2020s Watson will sit comfortably in a smartphone."

 ― Richard Susskind, The Future of the Professions:

 How Technology Will Transform the Work of Human Experts

 Within the landscape of AI, within the symbolic, rules-based cluster, are Expert Systems.
 In "Best Practices to Building an Expert System", John Etherington explains how 50-year-old AI innovation may solve big data problems.